 Impulsivity, one of the hallmarks of ADHD, can lead to financial difficulties.
 Impulsive shopping and spending is defined as any purchase you did not plan to make when you left the house that morning, any purchase that is not a part of your budget, or any purchase that you don't need.
 For an adult with ADHD, this spending happens spontaneously and without warning.
 Here are suggestions for curbing impulsive spending:

 Some people may be able to implement the suggestions given here on their own.
 Others may need the assistance of a friend, therapist, or coach.
-See the What We Know sheet on coaching for more information.
-An individual providing support can help the adult with ADHD make budget categories and monitor and regulate spending.
-Those individuals who take medication should make sure that their medication is active in their body when they are working on financial tasks.
-See the What We Know sheet on managing medication for more details.
+An individual providing support can help you make budget categories and monitor and regulate spending.
+If you take medication as part of your treatment, make sure that the medication is active in your body when you are working on financial tasks.

 It is possible for an adult with ADHD to be a successful money manager.
 In this sheet, the task of managing money has been broken down into a number of steps, and suggestions have been given for carrying out each of these steps.
 It is crucial for the adult with ADHD to plan time in their daily and weekly routines to implement these steps, and to seek out the support systems necessary for bringing these steps to fruition.
 Because money is a daily event, some action is needed every day.
 If consistently applied over time, these suggested techniques will help the adult with ADHD improve his/her money management.